-Pay your bills on time every month in order to ensure that you have a good credit rating.
+Ensure that you have a good credit rating by paying your monthly bills on time.
 It's also a good idea to try and clear as many debts as possible before applying for a home loan, since lending institutions will look at existing debt obligations when assessing whether or not to approve a loan application.
 Contact SA Home Loans to find out what bond you qualify for.
-Although pre-approval doesn't guarantee a home loan, it does give you a clear idea of what you can afford to spend, and means you are more likely to be taken seriously by the seller.
-As a rough guide, your instalment should not be more than 25%-30% of your family's combined monthly income, before tax and deductions.
-This is known as you 'Payment to Income' (PTI) ratio.
+Preapproval doesn't guarantee a home loan, but it does give you a clear idea of what you can afford to spend, and improves your likelihood of being taken seriously by the seller.
+As a rough guide, your instalment should not be more than 25-30% of your family's combined monthly income, before tax and deductions.
+This is known as your 'Payment to Income' (PTI) ratio.